barnex/barnex.github.io/index.md

 ## mumax3

 [mumax3](https://mumax.github.io) is a GPU-accelerated micromagnetic simulator with ~1000 active users worldwide.
-It is [cited](http://aip.scitation.org/doi/10.1063/1.4899186) in 400 scientific publications.
+It is [cited](http://aip.scitation.org/doi/10.1063/1.4899186) in over 900 scientific publications.

 [Read more...](https://mumax.github.io)